http://www.heraldonline.com/2012/12/20/4499273/veristor-supports-cure-childhood.html

 The ShelbyR Foundation

-The ShelbyR Foundation donates to children all over
+The ShelbyR Foundation donates to children all over the world.

 http://www.theshelbyrfoundation.org/